howardsolutions/deep-typescript/README.md

 - Primary goal is to SIGNAL to other engineers that these are all closely related values.

 - Use whenever we have a small FIXED set of values that are all closely related and known at compile time.

+## GENERICS

+- Like function Arguments BUT for TYPES in class / function definitions.

+- Allow us to define the type of a property / argument / return value at a future point.

+- Used heavily when writing reusable code.